 - " High level of dependency on the issuer: As with most covered bonds, before the insolvency of the issuer, the issuer can materially change the nature of the programme.
 For example, the issuer can add new assets to the cover pool, issue new covered bonds with varying promises and enter into new hedging arrangements.
 Also similar to most covered bonds in Europe, this programme has few restrictions on the future composition of the cover pool.
 These changes could affect the credit quality of the cover pool as well as the overall refinancing and market risks.
 Further, if the quality of the collateral deteriorates below a certain threshold, the issuer would have the ability, but not the obligation, to increase the OC in the cover pool.
-(See "Covered bond analysis") - " Cover pool concentration: The cover pool has the following concentrations: (1) geographical concentration, with a significant proportion of the loans backed by claims against public sector entities in Germany (90.8%) and particular concentration in North Rhine-Westphalia region (50.1%) of Germany; and (2) obligor concentration, with the 10 largest obligors accounting for 39.8% of the total cover assets.
+(See "Covered bond analysis") - " Cover pool concentration: The cover pool has the following concentrations: (1) obligor concentration: currently the pool only comprises 23 loans to 27 borrowers, so that the 10 largest borrowers represent 59.2% of the regular cover pool assets; (2) geographical concentration: the loans in the cover pool are secured on properties mainly located in France (53.8%) and Germany (46.2%), with the vast majority of French properties being located in Ile-de-France (85.7%) and (3) property type concentration: 78.4% of the loans are secured by office buildings.
+In an adverse scenario, these concentrations increase the probability of significant losses.
+However, our collateral score model takes into account, inter alia, the impact of borrower, regional and property type concentrations.
 (See "Cover pool analysis") - " Market risks: Following a CB anchor event, covered bondholders, to achieve timely principal payment, might need to rely on proceeds raised through the sale of, or borrowing against, the cover pool assets.
 The market value of these assets may be subject to high volatility after a CB anchor event.
 In addition, covered bondholders might have exposure to interest rate and currency risks.
-There are no swap arrangements in the programme.
 (See "Covered bond analysis") - " Time subordination: After a CB anchor event, later-maturing covered bonds are subject to time subordination.
 Principal cash collections may be used on a first-come, first-served basis, paying earlier-maturing covered bonds before later-maturing covered bonds.
 This subordination could lead to the erosion of OC before any payments are made to later-paying covered bonds.
 (See "Covered bond analysis") - " Lack of liquidity facility: The programme would not benefit from any designated source of liquidity if cash flow collections are interrupted.
 (See "Covered bond analysis")